Mr. Freeze (roller coaster)

 Mr. Freeze is a launched shuttle roller coaster located at Six Flags Over Texas in Arlington, Texas, with another installation known as Mr. Freeze: Reverse Blast at Six Flags St. Louis in Eureka, Missouri.
 The steel coasters feature a linear induction motor (LIM) launch system that accelerate riders from 0–70 mi/h in 3.8 seconds.
 The two installations are mirror images of one another and are themed to the famous Batman villain Mr. Freeze.
 Originally, they were themed after the 1997 film Batman & Robin prior to a conversion in 2012 to operate backward.
-The Over Texas version returned to forward operation in 2022.
+The Over Texas version returned to forward operation in 2022, but in July 2023, it started operating with one train launching backward and one train launching forward to offer different experiences.